Alyas-land/Crypto-Bot/README.md

 - Designed for cryptocurrency and stock market analysis
 - Easy to add new strategies and indicators

+## Roadmap
+- Add more technical indicators
+- Implement backtesting system
+- Support for live trading (future)
+- Build a simple UI for interaction

 ## Getting Started
 > Note: This project is under active development and is not ready for production use.